 - Creatinine – High amount of meat in a recent meal can affect serum creatinine test significantly and it must in mind when testing for monitoring eGFR5

 Starvation and low caloric intake – It results in some changes to parameters like thyroid, glucose, renal function, liver function, and lipids.
-The levels of uric acid may increase due to ketonaemia (which is the cause of lower clearance).
+The levels of uric acid may increase due to ketonemia (which is the cause of lower clearance).

-Dehydration – It can be the cause of potassium and sodium imbalances and it can also affect several other indicators like urea and creatinine, hematology and lipids etc.
+Dehydration – It can be the cause of potassium and sodium imbalances and it can also affect several other indicators like urea and creatinine, hematology and lipids, etc.

 Malnutrition – It is having different effects on lab results, according to the nature of the nutrition status of a patient.
 Malnutrition is considered as a lack of energy and protein, without deficiencies of micro-nutrient.
 However, malnutrition is defined as over-nutrition, under-nutrition, or deficiency of nutrients.
-Malnutrition is known to be the cause for results like reduced ferritin folate as well as levels of vitamin B12.
+Malnutrition is known to be the cause of results like reduced ferritin folate as well as levels of vitamin B12.

 On laboratory tests, the effect of alcohol may vary on the extent and duration of use.
 Transient (acute) effects of consumption of alcohol (i.e. within 2 to 4 hours) include increased plasma lactate and serum glucose, with lower excretion of uric acid because of taking hepatic gluconeogenesis.
 Here are the chronic effects of consuming alcohol on laboratory tests –

 - The levels of gamma-glutamyl transferase (GGT), as well as mean cell volume (MCV), are widely using to test for high alcohol consumption.